veloquant/ib-ubuntu/README.md

 The client and gateway both run unattended, and the client's GUI is also made available over VNC.

-This is adapted from the recipe provided [here](https://github.com/roblav96/headless-ib-gateway-installation-ubuntu-server]).
+This is adapted from the recipe by Robert Laverty provided [here](https://github.com/roblav96/headless-ib-gateway-installation-ubuntu-server).

 ## Building